leovct/polygon/tools/INTEGRATE_UNIV3_INTO_POLYCLI.md

 The DevTools team at Polygon Labs is working on a fascinating project called [polygon-cli](https://github.com/maticnetwork/polygon-cli).
 It is a tool made to make your life easier when interacting with blockchains, quite similar to [cast](https://book.getfoundry.sh/cast/) but with a different feature set.

 One standout feature of polygon-cli is its ability to conduct generic load tests on RPC endpoints, allowing for configurable load scenarios.
 This spans from simple ETH transfers to more complex tasks like ERC20/ERC721 transfers, invoking random opcodes in a designated contract, interacting with precompiles, storing random data in a smart contract, and simulating RPC traffic.
-It's an impressively comprehensive tool, but there was one missing piece— a [UniswapV3](https://app.uniswap.org/swap)-like load test.
+It is an impressively comprehensive tool, but there was one missing piece— a [UniswapV3](https://app.uniswap.org/swap)-like load test.
 The idea is to replicate real-world traffic using polygon-cli, and considering UniswapV3's extensive usage across platforms (on Ethereum and L2 chains like Polygon), we aim to integrate it into polygon-cli.

 ## Deploying UniswapV3 in Go